 The UE in RRC_CONNECTED performs NR sidelink communication and/or V2X sidelink communication, as configured by the upper layers.
 The UE sends Sidelink UE Information to NG-RAN in order to request or release sidelink resources and report QoS information for each destination.

-NG-RAN provides RRCReconfiguration to the UE in order to provide the UE with dedicated sidelink configuration.
-The RRCReconfiguration may include SL DRB configuration(s) for NR sidelink communication as well as mode 1 resource configuration and/or mode 2 resource configuration.
-If UE has received SL DRB configuration via system information, UE should continue using the configuration to perform sidelink data transmissions and receptions until a new configuration is received via the RRCReconfiguration .
+NG-RAN provides RRCReconfiguration message to the UE in order to provide the UE with dedicated sidelink configuration.
+The RRCReconfiguration message may include SL DRB configuration(s) for NR sidelink communication and/or V2X sidelink communication as well as mode 1 resource configuration and/or mode 2 resource configuration.
+If UE has received SL DRB configuration via system information, UE should continue using the configuration to perform sidelink data transmissions and receptions until a new configuration is received via the RRCReconfiguration message.

+If the NG-RAN does not provide provide a configuration for NR sidelink communication and/or V2X sidelink communication via the RRCReconfiguration message, the UE may request SIB12 (for resource pool configuration and SL DRB configuration for NR sidelink communication) and SIB13, SIB14 (for resource pool configuration for V2X sidelink communication) on-demand while in RRC_CONNECTED according to TS 38.331 [12].

-NG-RAN may also configure measurement and reporting of CBR for NR sidelink communication and V2X sidelink communication, and reporting of location information for V2X sidelink communication to the UE via RRCReconfiguration .
+NG-RAN may also configure measurement and reporting of CBR for NR sidelink communication and V2X sidelink communication, and reporting of location information for V2X sidelink communication to the UE via RRCReconfiguration message.

 During handover, the UE performs sidelink transmission and reception based on configuration of the exceptional transmission resource pool or configured sidelink grant Type 1 (for NR sidelink communication only) and reception resource pool of the target cell as provided in the handover command.